The Best Ways to Achieve Remission in JIA

 There’s no cure for juvenile idiopathic arthritis, but early, aggressive treatment could lead to long-term remission.

-Without a cure for juvenile idiopathic arthritis (JIA), doctors aim to put kids into remission — or periods of little or no disease activity and symptoms of disease (joint flares, fever, etc.).
-Research finds that treating the disease early and aggressively offers children the best odds of achieving long-term symptom relief.
+Without a cure for juvenile idiopathic arthritis (JIA), doctors aim to put kids into remission — or long periods of little or no disease activity and symptoms.
+Research finds that treating the disease early and aggressively offers children the best odds of slowing disease progression and achieving long-term symptom relief.

 Benefits of Early, Aggressive Treatment